-Long-term Benelux resident Tim Skelton gives you an insider’s tour of one of Europe’s lesser-known destinations, the micro-capital that proves size isn’t everything.
+Long-term Benelux resident Tim Skelton gives you an insider’s tour of one of Europe’s lesser-known destinations, a micro-capital that proves size isn’t everything.

 1900-2100.
-For subterranean dining of the romantic kind, book a table at Caves Gourmandes (32 rue de l'Eau, 461 124), housed in the cellars of the Îlot Gastronomique, a multi-storey warren of corridors and staircases that is home to half a dozen eateries, all worth a look if your first choice is full.
-Caves Gourmandes serves delicious French dishes in stone-walled candlelit surrounds.
-Somewhat simpler, but equally tasty, is the fare served up at Mousel’s Cantine (46 Montée de Clausen, 470 198), a traditional eatery with emphasis on comfort eating and heavy wooden furnishings.
-The local Luxembourg specialities here share a Germanic love of pork and massive portions, and include the national dish, judd mat gaardebounen (neck of pork with broad beans and sautéed spuds).
+For elegant modern Italian dining, around the corner from Go Ten is Essenza (12 rue de la Boucherie, 267 3771).
+It’s a warren of rooms spread over several floors, but each area is small, keeping the atmosphere intimate.
+Somewhat simpler, but equally tasty, is the fare served up at Mousel’s Cantine (46 montée de Clausen, 470 198), a traditional eatery down in the Alzette Valley, where the emphasis is on comfort eating and heavy wooden furnishings.
+The local Luxembourg specialities served here share a Germanic love of pork and massive portions, and include the national dish, judd mat gaardebounen (neck of pork with broad beans and sautéed spuds).

 Book now and make your own 24 hour adventure, with our flights from London to Luxembourg